 As a combined system, this integrated hardware fully controls tuning and intonation over the entire length of the string, for both acoustic and electric instruments.

 When you commission an instrument, you can expect to work closely with Rick, exploring all aspects of your interaction with your instrument.
 Posture, playing technique, lingering injuries or discomforts will all be addressed, as the instrument is fitted to your body, musical style, and amplification system.

-Informing his lutherie, Rick is also a songwriter and musician.
+Rick is a songwriter and musician.
 He earned a BA in English and MAT in Education.

 • Antares Auto-Tune for Guitar